dai-shi/use-context-selector/README.md

 -   Provider trigger re-renders only if the context value is referentially changed.
 -   Context consumers are not supported.
 -   TODO check this later: The [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue can't be solved in userland. (workaround with try-catch)
+-   Tearing is only avoided within the Provider tree.
+A value outside the Provider will tear. (`02_tearing_spec` fails)

 ## Examples